 Additionally, regular interaction with your students is a great way to build relationships with them.
 Not only is this good for their personal development, but it can help to push the conversations in group by building trust.

-Having strong, trust-based conversations in group will be a great motivator for your students to stay engaged.
+Having strong, trust-based conversations within the group will be a great motivator for your students to stay engaged.

 Build up the group!
 You can ask your students to bring friends or reach out to people that they would like to share the experience with.
 Show them the ropes and try to find a place where they feel comfortable.